top of page

 s a powerful tool.

-But now, the only discipline is "time out" and "go to your room and play with your Android."
+However, in modern times, the only discipline is "time out" and "go to your room and play with your Android."

 Proverbs 22:15

-12. How will the Lord come when he comes the second time?
+26. How will the Lord come when he comes the second time?

-Jesus will unexpectedly appear like a thief in the night.
+Jesus will unexpectedly appear like a "thief in the night".

-Nobody will be able to predict when Jesus will return.
+Nobody can predict when Jesus will return.

 Jesus Himself does not know; only God knows.